My Account Login | Contact Us

 6. Spray bottles.
 We bought a young horse that was clearly not handled much and the first time we tried to fly spray her she spun around the stall.
 So, we worked with her gradually little by little by wiping the spray on her and slowly introducing her to the spraying process.
 Interestingly, a couple of our horses never got accustomed to the Equispot process and spook away from the dripping on their topline.
 Perhaps they associate it with flies landing on them.

-7. An unexpected touch.
+7. Unexpected touch.
 While trying out a horse once, a friend joined us.
 While riding while the friend was walking on the left-hand side, the horse suddenly jumped to the right.
 Since I didn’t give her a cue, I asked, “Did you touch her?”
 He said he did.
 UGH!
 Don’t touch a horse while someone is riding without them knowing!
 No wonder why she spooked.

 8. Water.
 Some horses love to jump in a pond, stream or river.
 If they start pawing, be careful.
 They may just roll around and you'll get an unplanned bath!
 Others never want to be a “mudder” and are insecure about the smallest of puddles because they don’t feel safe about where to put their feet.
 With exposure to water features, this can be overcome and enjoyable to the horse.